teamgravitydev/bgs-gamedev-repo/README.md

 Blue Gravity Studios is a game development studio based in London founded by avid gamers.
 Our passion for innovative game design drives us to create high-quality, industry-leading titles.
 You can check our website at: [Blue Gravity Website](https://gravity.blue/)

-# Indie Game Assets

 Blue Gravity Studios believes in the power of indie game developers and want to support the amazing creativity in the indie game community.
-That's why we’re making a wide range of game assets and development resources freely available to you.
+This repository contains a collection of free resources developed by Blue Gravity Studios to assist indie developers in creating high-quality games.
+Here, you will find 2D and 3D assets, code snippets, design templates, and audio resources.

 # Table of Content